Allow us to introduce those who have been elected to the CAHA/ACHA Board of Directors:

 Theresa is excited to be co-director of Team Quality Management and Policy with Lloyd Lewis.
 Together they will work to provide our member teams with clear, concise policy and medical forums so all coaches and volunteers will be prepared to give our amazing athletes an unforgettable hockey experience.

-Lloyd Lewis (Capital City Condors): Co-director of Team Quality Management & Policy
+Lloyd Lewis (Capital City Condors): past Director of Team Quality Management & Policy

 Lloyd lives in Kanata with his wife Linda.
 He is a Project Manager at Horizant.
 Lloyd has been part of the Captial City Condors’ adaptive hockey coaching staff since its inception in 2008.
-Over that period of time, he has advanced from a one-on-one coach to an assistant coach, to a Head Coach and recently took on the role as Director of Coaching.
+Over that period of time, he has advanced from a one-on-one coach to an assistant coach, to a Head Coach and now serves as Director of Coaching.
 Lloyd has been an active member of the Capital City Condors’ Board of Directors for a number of years.

-Lloyd has joined the inaugural CAHA Board of Directors as a Co-Director of Team Quality Management.
-He hopes to use his personal medical condition experiences, his extensive adaptive coaching experiences, as well as his professional experience as a company first responder, process certification auditor all in a supportive role to the extensive coaching/medical contribution being made by the other Co-Director Teresa Smith.
+Lloyd has joined the CAHA Board of Directors as a Director of Team Quality Management.
+He hopes to use his personal medical condition experiences, his extensive adaptive coaching experiences, as well as his professional experience as a company first responder, and process certification auditor in service to CAHA/ACHA and its member clubs.